edwardsmoses/edwardsmoses.com/_data/blog/2020-10-19-integrating-daily-co-video-call-api-in-asp-net-mvc-5.md

 </script>
 ```

-And, you are done..
-When you click on **Join Meeting**, your page should look something like this..
+And, you are done...
+When you click on **Join Meeting**, your page should look something like this...

 ![Image for post](https://miro.medium.com/max/30/1*ACRCBitE4KeU8dvweW5PNg.png?q=20)

 ![Image for post](https://miro.medium.com/max/1366/1*ACRCBitE4KeU8dvweW5PNg.png)

 ## Finished!
-Done
+Done!

-Now we actually have a real life video calling system in our application.
+Now we actually have a real-life video calling system in your web application.

 > *The Working version of this project is available on GitHub —*<https://github.com/edwardsmoses/DailyCo-Api-Integration>
->
->